hans-die/tp2-Dietrich-Loubet/README.md

 - 🎨 **Halftone filter**: Simulates print-style dot patterns using variable-size circles.
 - 🧠 **K-Means quantization**: Reduces the number of colors in an image while preserving visual similarity.
 - 🧾 **Interactive prompts**: Allows users to customize point size, angles, and number of colors.
-- 💾 Saves the processed images with custom names to a folder of your choice.
+- 💾 Saves the processed images with custom names
--
+  ---

 **Original** | **Halftone** | **KMeans**
 :--:|:--:|:--: